 With the pandemic effectively behind us, FY24 will be a period of significant economic growth.
 Juneau will be hitting its post-pandemic stride, with substantially increased municipal revenue to pay substantially increased municipal costs.
 The time is nigh to be bold with municipal investments.
 During her address to the Alaska Legislature, Senator Murkowski reminded Alaskans how important it is that we take action-with our own dollars-to invest in our communities.
-I believe my proposed budget puts the Assembly in a good position to rise to that challenge.
-In other words, to 'Send It.'
+The Assembly rose to that challenge, adopting an FY24 budget that echoes this spirit while preserving CBJ's strong financial position for future Assemblies.